Barrister banner

 Other:

-Dominic also has extensive experience of criminal appellate work, both in the Court of Appeal and the Divisional Court.
+Dominic also has extensive experience of criminal appellate work, both in the Court of Appeal and the High Court.
 For a number of years he regularly practiced in the field of consumer crime, on behalf of both the prosecution and the defence.
 He continues to accept instructions in this field.

 Pro bono work: